-Missouri's economic future and its citizens' quality of life are inherently linked to a strong PreK-20 partnership that results in better and more widespread preparation for post-secondary options, successful participation in college, and performance excellence in all educational institutions.
+The economic future of Missouri and the quality of life of its citizens are inherently linked to a strong P-20 partnership that results in better and more widespread preparation for post-secondary options, successful participation in college, and performance excellence in all educational institutions.
 Effective professional development that is designed collaboratively is an important strategy for achieving these essential state goals.

-The Missouri Department of Higher Education (MDHE) is pleased to issue a Request for Proposal (RFP) for Cycle-6 of the MDHE Improving Teacher Quality Grants (ITQG) program.
+The Missouri Department of Higher Education (MDHE) is pleased to issue a Request for Proposal (RFP) for Cycle-8 of the MDHE Improving Teacher Quality Grants (ITQG) program.
 This program invites K-12/higher education partnerships dedicated to professional development for K-12 teachers in core academic subjects and is funded through the U.S. Department of Education (USDE) Title II, Part A of the No Child Left Behind Act of 2001.
-Cycle-6 proposals will target grades kindergarten to twelve (K-12) and the core academic subjects of math and/or science.
+Cycle-8 proposals will target grades kindergarten to twelve (K-12) and the core academic subjects of math and/or science.

-There will be approximately \$650,000 dollars available to distribute to eligible partnerships that have the most promise to produce positive results and positively affect the following goals of the ITQG program:
+There will be approximately \$480,000 available to distribute to eligible partnerships that have the most promise to produce positive results and positively affect the following goals of the ITQG program:

-- Student achievement in targeted math and/or science content areas. - Teachers' content knowledge. - Teachers' instructional practices in inquiry-based instruction. - Teachers' use of student-learning assessment methods to improve instruction. - The preparation of pre-service teachers at partner institutions of higher education.
+- Student achievement in targeted math and/or science content areas. - Teachers' content knowledge. - Teachers' instructional practices in inquiry-based instruction. - Teachers' design and use of student-learning assessment methods to improve instruction. - The preparation of pre-service teachers at partner institutions of higher education.